decagondev/WorkshopAXIOS/README.md

-# Example
+# Workshop - AXIOS
-This is a simple Web APP.
-Using HTML, CSS and JavaScript my updated readme
+This repository is made during a workshop to teach HTML, CSS, JS, AXIOS to Java Developers